14 February 2025 Novelty markets

 The favourite to take this year’s best original screenplay award is the romantic comedy Anora (2/5) in which a Brooklyn woman marries an oligarch’s son, and her groom’s parents set out to have the marriage annulled.

-Although The Brutalist (5/1) is only the second favourite, it has received a lot of nominations that could sway the decision in its favour.
-A Real Pain and The Substance are both 15/2 shots while Kneecap is an outside bet at 12/1.
+Although The Substance (9/2) is only the second favourite, it has received a total of three nominations that could sway the decision in its favour.
+A Real Pain is 17/2, tied with The Brutalist.
+Meanwhile, Kneecap is an outside bet at 17/2.

 Best original screenplayOdds